Elevated Hall Responses as Indicators of Edge Reconstruction: Electrical and thermal conductance for edge reconstructed quantum Hall system

-To note, for the case of unreconstructed edge $\nu=1$ QH system, with a fully transmitting QPC, the Hall conductance is equal to the longitudinal conductance of $e^{2}/h$.
-In the presence of a finitly backscattering QPC, $G_{L} < G_{H}$, where $G_{L} = te^{2}/h$ (where the transmission $t<1$).
-For the case of $\nu=N$, with fully transmitting QPC, $G_{L}=G_{H} = Ne^{2}/h$, even if the Fermi velocity of the edge modes is different.
-However, if the Fermi velocity of the edge modes is different, for a finite backscattering from the QPC, $G_{H}<Ne^{2}/h$ ~\cite{AHM1987}.
+For an unreconstructed $\nu_B=1$ QH system with a fully transmitting QPC, the Hall conductance is equal to the longitudinal conductance, $G_H = G_L = e^2/h$.
+In the presence of finite backscattering ($t<1$), $G_{L} < G_{H}$, where $G_{L} = te^{2}/h$.
+For the case of $\nu_B=N$, with a fully transmitting QPC, $G_{L}=G_{H} = Ne^{2}/h$~\cite{AHM1987}, even when the Fermi velocities of the edge modes are different.
+An analogous analysis shows that the thermal conductance likewise satisfies $G_{L}^Q=G_{H}^Q = N\pi^2 k_\text{B}^{2}T/(3h)$.
 Here, we emphasize that, if we consider the QH system under edge reconstruction, leading to the emergence of upstream edge modes, the charge and the heat Hall conductance can attain a value larger than the unreconstructed QH state counterpart in the coherent limit.
-This enhancement in conductance is highlighted and shown in Table~\ref{tab:Table1}.
-Table~\ref{tab:Table1} presents the charge and heat conductance in the longitudinal and Hall directions, considering different scenarios of edge reconstructions of a $\nu_B = 1$ quantum Hall bulk system.
-As expected, in the presence of upstream modes, the quantization of charge and thermal conductance is modified from the values dictated by the bulk, even for a fully transmitting case (QPC is fully open) in the coherent limit.
-Also, note that in general, the multi-terminal conductance ($G_{L}$ ($G^{Q}_{L}$) or $G_{36}$ ($G^{Q}_{36}$)) is different from the two-terminal conductance ($G_{2}$ ($G^{Q}_{2}$)).
-Note that the charge and the heat conductance are enhanced when the QH edge undergoes edge reconstruction.
-This enhancement in conductance further increases if the strength of the QPC is tuned up (highlighted in table~\ref{tab:Table1}).
-We also show that, if the velocity of the neutral modes ($v_{n}$) and the charge modes are taken to be different $(v_{n}<v_{c}$ with $v_{c}/v_{n}\sim 10$), as experimentally observed~\cite{Bocquillon2013,Neutral_vel1,Neutral_vel2,Feldman}, the thermal Hall conductance can go to a very large value, as can be seen from the highlighted value in blue.
+This enhancement in conductance is highlighted and shown in Table~\ref{tab:Table1}, which presents the charge and heat conductance in the longitudinal and Hall directions, considering different scenarios of edge reconstructions of a $\nu_B = 1$ QH bulk system.
+As expected, in the presence of upstream modes, the quantization of charge and thermal Hall conductance is modified from the values dictated by the bulk, even for a fully transmitting case (QPC is fully open) in the coherent limit.
+We point out that while non-integer thermal conductance has recently been shown to arise from full edge-mode equilibration at engineered interfaces in Abelian systems without invoking Majorana physics~\cite{roy2025}, our work demonstrates that such fractional values of thermal conductance can also naturally emerge in the strictly coherent limit.
+For a $\nu_B=1$ bulk, these non-integer values are driven entirely by edge reconstruction, specifically the coexistence of upstream and downstream modes and their subsequent mixing at the measurement probes.
+Crucially, the resulting conductances are inherently sensitive to the chosen measurement geometry; for instance, multi-terminal conductances (e.g., $G_L$, $G_L^Q$ or $G_{36}$, $G_{36}^Q$) generally differ from their two-terminal counterparts ($G$, $G^Q$).
+Furthermore, the charge and the heat conductance are enhanced when the QH edge undergoes reconstruction.
+This enhancement in conductance increases further if we tune the QPC transparency (highlighted in pink in Table~\ref{tab:Table1}).
+We also show that, if the velocity of the neutral modes ($v_{n}$) and the charge modes are taken to be different $(v_{n}<v_{c}$ with $v_{c}/v_{n}\sim 10$), as experimentally observed~\cite{Bocquillon2013,Bid2010,Neutral_vel2,Feldman}, the thermal Hall conductance can go to a very large value, as can be seen from the highlighted value in blue.
 It is important to note that this amplification in Hall conductance (charge and heat) relies directly on the presence of upstream modes.